 States like New York, California, and Massachusetts have paid family leave programs so employees can take paid time off for medical and family issues.
-Along with six states, Washington D.C. is also beginning to offer a program starting July 2019.
+Along with a number of states, Washington D.C. also started a PFL program in 2019.

 Washington D.C. paid family leave program

-Washington D.C. paid family leave is an upcoming program fully-funded by employers.
+Washington D.C. paid family leave is a program fully-funded by employers.
 Because the program is employer-only, employers do not need to withhold premiums from employee wages.